Stewart Copeland: Projects (Since 2008)

 On February 6, 2023, the album Divine Tides brought Copeland his seventh Grammy Award and Ricky Kej his third Grammy Award in the 65th Annual Grammy Awards in the category of Best Immersive Audio Album.

+In 2025, Copeland collaborated with British audio naturalist Martyn Stewart on Wild Concerto, an album featuring Stewart's audio recordings of animals.

 Personal life

-In 1974, Copeland became romantically involved with Curved Air vocalist Sonja Kristina, and they were married from 1982 to 1991.
+In 1974, Copeland became romantically involved with Curved Air vocalist Sonja Kristina; they were married from 1982 to 1991.
 He adopted her son from a previous relationship, and they had two sons of their own.
 In 1981, he fathered a son with Marina, the daughter of Irish author Desmond Guinness and Mariga Guinness.
 He currently lives in Los Angeles with his second wife Fiona, with whom he has three children.

 Copeland's hobbies include rollerskating, cycling along the beach in Santa Monica, filmmaking, and playing polo.
 He is also active on his YouTube channel, where he uploads videos of himself and other musicians during jam sessions in his studio, the Sacred Grove.